Shaunak54323/compressImage/README.md

 First run
 `pip install pillow`

-Then place this code in the directory where the image files are and then run the code
+Then place this code in the directory where the image files are, and then run the code